agenteo/agenteo.github.com/source/_drafts/tricks-learned-releasing-semantic-versioning-libraries.md

 end
 {% endhighlight %}

-The `LibraryNamespace::FallbackTerm` will be populated with the same fields as `LibraryNamespace::Term` - this allows your clients to consume a timed out response in the same way a regular response.
-The fallback class can have a `fallback` method set to true and when the response is an array it will gracefully fallback to a an empty array.
+The `LibraryNamespace::FallbackTerm` is exposing the same fields as a `LibraryNamespace::Term` so your clients consume a timed out response in the same way of a regular response -- when the response is an array fallback to a an empty array.

-If the API endpoint updates its response formats your library will break when istantiating objects in an outdated data structure.
+If the API endpoint updates its response formats your library will break istantiating objects from an outdated data structure.
 This is good, release a [semantic version](http://semver.org/) major library change to inform your clients a backward incompatible change was introduced.

-The API should have a versioned endpoint or a request header to prevent introducing breaking changes without a deprecation phase.
+If you control the API have a versioned endpoint or a request header to prevent introducing breaking changes without a deprecation phase.

-The library data structure facilitates the deprecation phase by notifying its clients about major changes beforehand.

-For example:
+Here's an example using a data structure to deprecate incoming major API changes.
+Given the following API response:

 {% highlight ruby %}
-client.term(term_id)
 {
     "id"=>"d15cf067-c4b1-4820-a837-59444208cac5",
     "name"=>"BBQ",